-Additional Properties
+Properties

-During the second half of 2008, Platinex completed several qualifying reports and summary reports and commenced exploration on one gold property and six additional PGE prospects in Ontario comprising 1,905 claim units for 30,850 ha.
+During the second half of 2008, Platinex staked a property in Nunavut, completed several qualifying reports and summary reports and commenced exploration on one gold property and six additional PGE prospects in Ontario comprising 1,905 claim units for 30,850 ha.
 (76,200 acres).
-Initial exploration was being carried out on several of these properties in 2008.
+Initial exploration was carried out on several of these properties in 2008.
 Each property requires assessment work to keep it in good standing.

-Due to the lawsuit previously filed against the Ontario government, the time to this work on the six Ontario PGE properties has now been extended to 2012.
+Due to the lawsuit previously filed against the Ontario government, the time to conduct this work on the six Ontario PGE properties has now been extended to 2012.
 Work may involve airborne geophysical surveys, ground geological, geophysical, and geochemical surveys with line-cutting and drilling.